Why can't I connect to WhatsApp?

 The most common reason why you cannot connect to WhatsApp is because your phone is temporarily not connected to the internet.

-To ensure you have a working internet connection, check the following:
+To ensure you have a working internet connection, go through the following steps:

-- You have a data plan on your carrier's network or a Wi-Fi connection with internet access.
+- Make sure you have a data plan on your carrier's network or a Wi-Fi connection with internet access.

-- The signal strength of the Wi-Fi or data network is good and the phone is connected to the network.
+- Make sure that the signal strength of the Wi-Fi or data network is good and the phone is connected to the network.

 - Reboot your phone.